Estriol, Unconjugated, Serum

 Measurement of serum E2 and E1 levels is an integral part of assessment of reproductive function in females, and also has applications in both men and women in osteoporosis risk assessment and monitoring of female hormone replacement therapy.
 By contrast, with the exception of epidemiological studies assessing breast cancer risk and other scientific studies, the main value of E3 measurements is in the diagnosis of maternal-fetal diseases.
 In those settings, measurement of serum uE3 levels plays a major role.

-Decreased 2nd trimester uE3 has been shown to be a marker for Down and trisomy-18 syndromes.
+Decreased second trimester uE3 has been shown to be a marker for Down and trisomy-18 syndromes.
 It also is low in cases of gross neural tube defects such as anencephaly.
-Based on these observations, uE3 has become a part of multiple marker prenatal biochemical screening, together with alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and inhibin-A measurements (#81149 Quad Screen (Second Trimester) Maternal, Serum).
+Based on these observations, uE3 has become a part of multiple marker prenatal biochemical screening, together with alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and inhibin-A measurements (QUAD / Quad Screen (Second Trimester) Maternal, Serum).
 Low levels of uE3 also have been associated with pregnancy loss, Smith-Lemli-Opitz syndrome (defect in cholesterol biosynthesis), X-linked ichthyosis and contiguous gene syndrome (placental sulfatase deficiency disorders), aromatase deficiency, and primary or secondary fetal adrenal insufficiency.

 High levels of uE3, or sudden increases in maternal uE3 levels, are a marker of pending labor.
 The rise occurs approximately 4 weeks before onset of labor.
-Since uE3 has been shown to be more accurate than clinical assessment in predicting labor onset, there is increasing interest in its use in assessment of pre-term labor risk.
+Since uE3 has been shown to be more accurate than clinical assessment in predicting labor onset, there is increasing interest in its use in assessment of preterm labor risk.